mootzen/Wazuh-custom-mail/README.md

 The main focus of this integration is to highlight ONLY relevant information of the alert and to create a subject line that gives you an overview of what happened on the first glance and to reduce unneccessary noise

+Hence the end result is very plain and simple.
+If you are looking for visually appealing wazuh mails check out my [wazuhMailReport](https://github.com/mootzen/wazuhMailReport)

 ## Changes

 - Subject format: HOST: Description